On the utility of Robinson-Amitsur ultrafilters: Algebras

 (ii) $\Rightarrow$ (iii) as in the proof of Corollary \ref{no-ident-universal}: by the {\L}o\'s theorem, the pairs $(B, K)$ and $(B^{\mathscr U}, K^{\mathscr U})$ are elementarily equivalent as models of the two-sorted theory (algebra over a field, field).

 (iii) $\Rightarrow$ (i) as in the proof of Corollary \ref{no-ident-universal}. \end{proof}

-All the remarks after Corollary \ref{no-ident-universal} apply.
+All the remarks after Corollary \ref{no-ident-universal} are applicable.
 In addition, as the free associative, respectively Lie, algebra of countable rank embeds in the free associative, respectively Lie, algebra of rank $2$, for these varieties one can replace ``any free algebra'' in conditions (ii) and (iii) by ``the free algebra of rank $2$''.

 Let us provide some negative examples showing that conclusions of some statements of this section do not always hold.

 The conclusion of Lemma \ref{embed} does not hold for polynomial algebras in $>1$ variables (i.e., for free associative commutative algebras).
 Indeed, let $F = K(x)$ (the field of rational functions in $1$ variable) and $A = K[x,y]$ (the algebra of polynomials in $2$ variables), considered as a $K$-subalgebra of $K(x,y)$ (the field of rational functions in $2$ variables).
 Then